-How do you write a Right of First Refusal with Non-Disclosure Agreement document?
+How to write my Right of First Refusal with Non-Disclosure Agreement document

 RIGHT OF FIRST REFUSAL AGREEMENT (INCLUDES MUTUAL NON-DISCLOSURE)

 This Right of First Refusal Agreement and Mutual Non-Disclosure ("Agreement") is made between the companies listed below, which may hereinafter be referred to as "the parties":